pwssnk/py-usvfs/README.md

 vfs.initialize()             # Initialize it
 vfs.set_mapping(vfs_map)     # Apply mapping

-# Now we can start a process in the vfs
+# Now we can start a process in the vfs using vfs.run_process(...)
+# This function takes three arguments:
-vfs.run_process('notepad.exe')  # Executable path + any command line arguments.
+# 1. string containing executable path + any command line arguments
-                                # Optionally, you can specify a working directory as the second argument
+# 2. (optional) string specifying a working directory
-                                # (default = current working directory of your Python program)
+#    the default is the current working directory of your Python program
+# 3. (optional) bool specifying if this call should block execution
+#     until the child process finished (default is True)

+vfs.run_process('notepad.exe')

 # Usvfs will launch a usvfs_proxy process with the appropriate bitness, then
 # start and inject the specified process